 -The current membership of the BPYO is about 60% pre-college, and 40% college age.

 Will high school members have a chance to fill leadership positions?

 -Yes, all players will be equally considered for principal chairs.
 In some instruments there may be multiple principal chairs.

 -Yes!
 BPYo traveled to the Netherlands in June, 2013.

 How will Mr. Zander guide the players in leadership skills?

--After each rehearsal players will be asked to write reflections on the rehearsal and their experience in the BPYO, referred to as “white sheets.”
+-At the beginning of each rehearsal, Mr. Zander gives a weekly leadership assignment to members of BPYO.
+After each rehearsal players are asked to write reflections on the rehearsal and their experience in the BPYO, referred to as “white sheets.”
 These provide a unique ongoing dialogue between Mr. Zander and all of the players.
 Often players’ comments provide the impetus for significant discussions about the power of music, the role of musicians, and the mission of an orchestra like the BPYO, leading to the development of leadership capacity.
 From time to time Mr. Zander will also facilitate group discussions on the nature and practice of leadership.
 He is a highly sought-after international speaker on leadership, motivation, contribution, creative thinking and living a passion filled life.
 See http://www.ted.com/talks/

 What is the relationship between the BPYO and the BPO?